ChetHarrison/jsdoccer/README.md

 A Node.js tool to auto document your ECMAScript (Java Script) in  [JSDoc 3](https://github.com/jsdoc3/jsdoc3.github.com) using [Esprima](http://esprima.org/) and [ESCodeGen](https://github.com/Constellation/escodegen).

-###ASTs

-An AST or Abstract Syntax Tree is a typed representation of valid code.
-Esprima will parse ASTs from valid ECMAScript and ESCodeGen provides an "inverse" operation that will generate valid ECMAScript from Esprima ASTs.

 ###Basic Usage

 From the command line